jenhakk/TheElectionMachine/README.md

 We started the project by deciding how the features would be implemented and what the site would look like.
 We designed the layout with Figma.
 Here is the link to [Figma](https://www.figma.com/file/OV6hQmNGV3PbAVEQjBtPgV/Election-Machine-Frontpage?node-id=0%3A1).

+*I started creating the base for the site with HTML before it was transformed to jsp files.
+[Here](https://jenhakk.github.io/Base-for-Election-machine/index2.html) you can see little bit of the process of it and see the first raw (non-functional) version of the site.*

 ## End users view

 On the front page user can choose from three different functions: **Browse candidates, Answer questions and Are you a candidate?** First two are for the voter.